Patches for Sunday Scaries and Monday Anxiety: Make Peace with Weekends

 Sunday Evening: Dream On (9-10 PM)

-Sunday night insomnia is real.
-Your brain won't shut off because it's in pre-Monday planning mode.
-About 30-60 minutes before bed, apply a Dream On patch.
+Sunday night restlessness is real.
+About 30-60 minutes before bed, some people apply a Dream On patch as part of their wind-down ritual.

 Monday Morning: Zone On (Upon Waking)